Borny/rtfm/pwa.md

 ### Lifecycle events

-Install: will install the service worker
+- Install =>  will install the service worker
-Activate: will activate the service worker everytime the page is reloaded
+- Activate => will activate the service worker everytime the page is reloaded
-Fetch: will be triggered for every fetch event
+- Fetch => will be triggered for every fetch event

 ### Register and activate